firassghari/joboo/README.md

 # joboo
-This is an example of SpringMVC and angularJS Restfull application .
+This an example of Single Page Application with Spring MVC and AngularJS .